libis/libis-virtuele-leeszalen-s/modules/Reference/README.md

 If the module was installed from the source, rename the name of the folder of the module to `Reference`.

+Then install it like any other Omeka module and follow the config instructions.

 ### Note for an upgrade from Omeka Classic